pridit-a2oa/leaderboard/README.md

 ```

 > [!IMPORTANT]
 > This barebones container does not include mail or database support, and won't work as-is.
-Check the [.env.example](.env.example) file for applicable environment variables, as this will depend on other containers or the services you want to use (e.g. Mailgun/managed database).
+Check the [.env.example](.env.example) file for applicable environment variables, as this will vary depending on other containers or the services you want to use (e.g. Mailgun/managed database).

 ## Issues (SSR)